yeslogic/prince-docs/docs/cookbook.md

 In order to make automatic hyphenation work as intended, it is important to communicate to Prince the natural language the text is in, so that the language-specific hyphenation rules can be applied - this is done by means to the `lang` or `xml:lang` attributes.

-The character shown at the end of a line when the word is hyphenated can be specified with the [`prince-hyphenate-character`](css-props.md#prop-prince-hyphenate-character) property.
+The character shown at the end of a line when the word is hyphenated can be specified with the [`-prince-hyphenate-character`](css-props.md#prop-prince-hyphenate-character) property.

-Fine-tuning of hyphenation can be done with the `prince-hyphenate-after` and `prince-hyphenate-before` properties to determine the minimum number of letters in a word that may be moved to the next line or that may be left at the end of a line when the word is hyphenated.
+Fine-tuning of hyphenation can be done with the `-prince-hyphenate-after` and `-prince-hyphenate-before` properties to determine the minimum number of letters in a word that may be moved to the next line or that may be left at the end of a line when the word is hyphenated.

-The [`prince-hyphenate-limit-lines`](css-props.md#prop-prince-hyphenate-limit-lines) property is used to determine the maximum number of consecutive lines that may end with a hyphenated word.
+The [`-prince-hyphenate-limit-lines`](css-props.md#prop-prince-hyphenate-limit-lines) property is used to determine the maximum number of consecutive lines that may end with a hyphenated word.

 Prince uses the hyphenation patterns from the CTAN archive - the full archive is accessible [here](http://tug.ctan.org/tex-archive/language/hyph-utf8/tex/generic/hyph-utf8/patterns/txt/).
 The default hyphenation patterns can be found in the installed `hyph.css` file, located in the default style sheets location (see [Installation Layout](installing.md#installation-layout)).